This guide will help you pay off credit card debt quickly, even with limited income.

 Whatever the case may be, it is important to know why you are in debt so you can tackle the problem at the root.

 If you regularly spend more than you earn, then it is time to start living within your means or to find ways to increase your income.
 If you accumulated debt due to misfortune, life happens to us all, and we just have to deal with it.

 How much do you owe?

-Find out exactly how much you owe in credit cards, personal loans, lines of credit, mortgage, etc., and write down your debts with their corresponding interest rates.
+Find out exactly how much you owe on credit cards, personal loans, lines of credit, mortgages, etc., and write down your debts with their corresponding interest rates.

 While this article is focused on helping you pay off your credit card debt, knowing what you owe and what they are costing you, helps to put your financial situation into perspective.

 Now that you know what your credit card debt is, how do you plan to pay it off?
 To simplify your options, let us look at two strategies popularized by Dave Ramsey: the ‘debt snowball’ and ‘debt avalanche’ debt reduction strategies.